chef/chef-web-docs/layouts/shortcodes/policyfile_lock_json.md

 describes:

 - The versions of cookbooks in use
-- A Hash of cookbook content
+- A hash of cookbook content
 - The source for all cookbooks
-- Attributes included with the policyfile
+- Attributes included with the Policyfile

 A `Policyfile.lock.json` file is associated with a specific policy group, which means it is associated with one (or more) nodes that use the same